intuition-dev/mbCLIx/docs/docsOldIntro/src/crud.md

 In this tutorial, you will learn how to create your own Firestore database.

 Firestore database is part of the Google Firestore offering.
 Similar to AWS Cognito, Firestore includes pure client-side user authentication.
 Firestore can be used from the browser via JavaScript; no custom serverside code is needed.
-This is key to be able to develop faster.
+This is key to be able to develop quicker.

 Firestore is free for up to 50,000 reads and 20,000 writes per day.
 See more details [here](http://firebase.google.com/docs/Firestore/quotas).
 At the time of writing, Firestore is a beta version, but Gmail also was beta for a very long time, without major issues.
 Firestore has a clean and mature API that is much improved from a previous version of FireStore.